thomasloupe/Slackord/README.md

 1. Slackord2 will ask you to pick from a numbered list of JSON files to parse.
 Enter the numerical value for the JSON file you wish to parse.
 Parsing will begin and the bot will connect to your Discord server.
 1. Visit the Discord channel or DM you wish to import Slack chat history to and type `/slackord` (case insensitive).
 1. Messages will begin posting.
-1. Restart the Slackord2 app and repeat.
-(TODO: Don't require a restart to post a new file.)

 # Important: Please Read!
 1. If you need help, please feel free to get in touch with me on [Twitter](https://twitter.com/acid_rain), or open a new issue if it doesn't already exist.
 Please ensure you specify which version of Slackord2 you are using, and the Operating System you're running Slackord2 on.